ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 If your pod configuration has an image pull secret that uses a token, check that the token credentials are valid.
 {: shortdesc}

-This method of using a token to authorize cluster access to {{site.data.keyword.registrylong_notm}} is supported for the `registry.bluemix.net` domain names but deprecated.
-Instead, [use the API key method](/docs/containers?topic=containers-images#cluster_registry_auth) to authorize cluster access to the new `icr.io` registry domain names.
+This method of using a token to authorize cluster access to {{site.data.keyword.registrylong_notm}} for the `registry.bluemix.net` domain names is deprecated.
+Before tokens become unsupported, update your deployments to [use the API key method](/docs/containers?topic=containers-images#cluster_registry_auth) to authorize cluster access to the new `icr.io` registry domain names.
 {: deprecated}

 1. Get the image pull secret configuration.
 If the pod is not in the `default` namespace, include the `-n` flag.